 - 1. A site plan showing the site topography, general development of the site, streets bordering the site, the building and parking location. - 2.
-The building layout and net floor area for Projects proposing a Community Facility, the areas for programs under Section 2.7(F), or Community Services Facility, - 3.
+The building layout and net floor area for Projects proposing a Community Facility or Community Services Facility, and the areas for programs under Section 2.7(F), in any Community Services Facility, - 3.
 Plans and elevations for each proposed building and clubhouse.